 11. Y Tu Mama Tambien (2001)

-‘Y Tu Mama Tambien’ is certainly better than most films on the list but the reason why it’s ranked so low here is because infidelity isn’t the central thematic focus of the film.
+‘Y Tu Mama Tambien’ is certainly better than most films on the list, but the reason why it’s ranked so low here is that infidelity isn’t the central focus of the film.
 It just happens to play a part in weaving the tale.
 ‘Y Tu Mama Tambien’ is quite simply one of the most emotionally charging cinematic experiences I’ve ever had.
 The kind of feelings it evokes is certainly impossible to be put into words.
 The film tells the story of two teenage boys who take a road trip with a married woman.
 There is a whole lot of sadness and pain behind the sheer energy and liveliness of the film.
 Alfonso Cuaron captures Mexico in all its pain and eccentricities and turns the film into a more profound, melancholic exploration of flailing human relationships and self-discovery.

 10. American Beauty (1999)